piotay/pfb2025/problemsets/Python_03_problemset.md

 ```

-3. Make sure to commit your changes along the way.
-You can wait until the end to push them to your remote repo, or you can do it now.
-It is probably smart to commit after each problem set question.

-4. In the **interpreter**:
+3. In the **interpreter**:
 	- Create a variable named 'DNA' which contains the sequence above.
 	- Count the number of A's
 	- Count the number of T's
 	- Count the number of G's
 	- Count the number of C's

-5. In the **interpreter**:
+4. In the **interpreter**:
     - Create a variable named 'bird' with the contents 'chicken'
     - Convert the contents of 'bird' to be uppercase and print
     - **Exit the interpreter**

+5. As you write scripts make sure to commit your work along the way.
+You can wait until the end to push them to your remote repo, or you can do it now.
+It is probably smart to commit after each problem set question.

 6. Create a **script with a text editor** that counts the number of A's, T's, C's, and G's regardless of case:
    a.
 Create a short string with a known composition of nucleotides, for example, 'ATTGGGCCCC' A=1, T=2, G=3, C=4.
 This is a positive control.
    b.
 Test your script by running with the positive control.